-A case study of an abuse claim that the Criminal Injuries Compensation Authority accepted ‘out of time'.
+CICA abuse claims: Real life case study of an abuse claim that the Criminal Injuries Compensation Authority accepted ‘out of time’

-Nevertheless, it is possible for the Compensation Authority to extend the time limit, though this will only be done when they are persuaded that exceptional circumstances apply.
+However, it is possible for time limits to be extended in CICA abuse claims, though this will only be done when the CICA believe that exceptional circumstances apply.

-In our initial assessment of the case, specialist abuse lawyer Rachel Thain felt the facts of the case did amount to exceptional circumstances and that it would be possible to overcome the time limit hurdle.
-Rachel therefore agreed to take the case on and offered to pursue it on a no win no fee basis.
+In our initial assessment of the case, specialist CICA abuse claims lawyer Rachel felt the facts of the case did amount to exceptional circumstances and that it would be possible to overcome the time limit hurdle.
+We therefore agreed to take the case on and offered to pursue it on a no win, no fee basis.

-Rachel then set about gathering evidence in support of the claim. this involved her obtaining Police records and the woman’s medical notes.
+We then set about gathering evidence in support of the claim.
+This involved obtaining Police records and the woman’s medical notes.
 These documents revealed the significant effect of the abuse on our client’s mental health and well-being.
-They also enabled Rachel to make submissions to the CICA explaining the reasons for the delay.
-She explained that our client’s mental health difficulties had prevented her from being able to think about applying for compensation sooner.
+They also enabled us to make submissions to the CICA explaining the reasons for the delay.
+We explained that our client’s mental health difficulties had prevented her from being able to think about applying for compensation sooner.